Conservation value assessment and management plan

 Council reviewed the plan in 2017, and in November that year it adopted the revised Biodiversity Action Plan.

-The purpose of the Ashburton District Biodiversity Working Group is to:
+The purpose of the Ashburton District Biodiversity Advisory Group is to:

-- Co-ordinate the implementation of the Ashburton District Biodiversity Action Plan
+- Facilitate the implementation of the Ashburton District Biodiversity Action Plan

 - Maintain partnerships between local and regional organisations with an interest in the management of indigenous biodiversity